naoina/kocha/docs/routing.md

 Path: "/:name"
 ```

-This is a routing definition that it includes `:name` route parameter.
+This is routing definition that it includes `:name` route parameter.
-If *Controller.Get* of this route defined as follows:
+If *Controller.Get* of that route is defined as follows:

 ```go
 func (c *Root) Get(name string) kocha.Result {